pzhenzhou/leibrix/docs/master_architecture.md

 -   **Responsibilities**:
     1.  **Request Validation**: It validates incoming `AdmitDatasetRequest` messages, ensuring the specified tenant and data source are valid.
     2.  **Source Interrogation**: It connects to the external data source (e.g., an Iceberg catalog) to resolve the request.
 For example, it translates a request for "the last 7 days of the `sales` table" into a specific list of manifest files, data files, and the corresponding table schema for that snapshot.
     3.  **LoadPlan Generation**: It constructs the detailed, immutable `LoadPlan`.
-This plan contains all the physical information a worker needs, removing any ambiguity and ensuring workers do not need to contain complex source-specific logic.
+This plan contains all the physical information a worker needs, including a **schema version lock** (`arrow_schema`) to protect against upstream schema evolution, removing any ambiguity and ensuring workers do not need to contain complex source-specific logic.
 -   **Decoupling**: This design decouples the workers from the specifics of the data lakehouse.
 Workers are simple "data loaders and queryers"; they only need to understand the `LoadPlan` format, not how to interact with an Iceberg catalog or an OLAP database.

 ## 5. Data Assignment and Sharding